 Aside from being the most important meal of the day, breakfast here is also a spectacle.
 You are presented with a wooden box, heated by a chimney of hot coals.
 Inside you’ll find tofu made from Tamba black soy beans, shiitake mushrooms, and grilled nori from the nearby coast of Sumaura.
 Add to that countless other small dishes to complete the full Japanese breakfast fantasy.

-For dinner, Tocen Goshoboh offers seasonal kaiseki cuisine, but staff are also able to refer you to the restaurants at their sister properties.
+For dinner, Tocen Goshoboh offers seasonal kaiseki cuisine, but staff can also refer you to the restaurants at their sister properties.
 We ended up heading to their sister property Hotel Hanakoyado to dine at SHUNJU.
 Here, the multi-course meal is cooked in an open kitchen over sumiyaki (charcoal grill) and in a kamado (traditional stove).

 I even tried a delicious signature cocktail featuring sake and Arima Cider.
-Dinner here was 12,100 yen per head.
+Dinner here was ¥12,100 per head.

 Sister properties